-When we show or send a client a draft logo, brand, advertisement, or law firm website design, we occasionally hear “I don’t like that particular shade of blue” (or green or whatever).
+When we show or send a client a draft logo, brand, advertisement, or law firm website design, we occasionally hear “I don’t like that particular shade of blue” (or red or whatever).
 This can be from a lawyer who previously saw and approved that precise color.

 The challenge is that they are now looking at it on a different computer or monitor at home, on their smart phone or iPad, or other device that was calibrated differently than the original.
 Or they are seeing it blown up to washed-out wall-sized proportions on a low-lumens LCD projector.